lucic71/Licenta2022/Notes.markdown

   - Fix any remaining bugs (this is a *risk* factor)
   - Bring-up many test interfaces etc., measure convergence time
 	- IxOS protocols: IPv4, IPv6, DHCP

+# Ideas to write about

+- how well are defined software processes other than porting? (see Sommerville)
+- what lessons can we learn from Linux as it's the most popular ported software system?